-A crucial aspect of the research involves the signal filtering step, essential for proper inferences using EMG signals, which are often largely affected by noise and cross-talk between muscles.
-The signals are typically processed using notch filtering at 50 Hz to eliminate ground noise \cite{Khan2024}, bandpass filtering between approximately 10 and 500 Hz to remove wire movement artifacts \cite{Martinez2020,Martinez2020a,Zhang2021,Wu2021}, bandpass filtering between 100 and 500 Hz \cite{Baranski2014}, and bandpass filtering that captures only power spectrum peaks between 20 and 60 Hz \cite{Siavashani2023}.
-In contrast to such "general" filtering approaches, we focused on signal processing aimed at extracting only meaningful features (comparable to observables in KOT) from the sEMG signal---those highly correlated with grip force---that can later be applied within the KOT framework for accurate modeling and prediction.
-This strategy reflects elements of the structural approach to sEMG modeling in \cite{Stegeman2000}, which states that recruiting MUs is fundamental for generating muscle force.
-When more MUs are recruited, the muscle produces greater force, and the firing rate of each MU further amplifies this force.
-Generally, MU firing rates increase almost linearly with the muscle's force output.
+An important step is the signal filtering, essential for proper inferences using EMG signals, which are often affected by noise and cross-talk between muscles.
+The signals are typically processed using notch filtering at 50 Hz to eliminate ground noise \cite{Khan2024}, bandpass (BP) filtering between 10 and 500 Hz \cite{Martinez2020,Martinez2020a,Zhang2021,Wu2021,Baranski2014}, and BP filtering that captures only power spectrum peaks between 20 and 60 Hz \cite{Siavashani2023}.
+In contrast, we focused on extracting meaningful features (comparable to observables in KOT) from the sEMG signal---those highly correlated with grip force---that can be applied within the KOT framework.
+This strategy aligns with the structural approach to sEMG modeling in \cite{Stegeman2000}, which states that recruiting MUs is fundamental for generating muscle force.
+Greater MU recruitment and higher firing rates amplify force output, with firing rates increasing almost linearly with muscle force.
 These firing patterns and the interference between the active MUs influence the characteristics of the measured sEMG.
-We aim to isolate the difficult-to-identify signal components, specifically the recruited MUs, their interference patterns, and firing rates that predominantly contribute to measured grip force during a medium wrap.
-This approach helps separate the meaningful signal from unwanted noise.
-We utilized Fast Fourier Transformation (FFT) and sensitivity analysis (SA) to develop a spectral mask that selectively targets specific spectral components to achieve this.
-The aim is to develop a fully integrated module for EMG signal preprocessing, including calibration and normalization.
-Additionally, the module will incorporate grip force prediction using the KOT.
+We aim to isolate the difficult-to-identify signal components---specifically the recruited MUs, their interference patterns, and firing rates---that predominantly contribute to measured grip force during a medium wrap, to separate meaningful signals from unwanted noise.
+To achieve this, we utilized Fast Fourier Transformation (FFT) and sensitivity analysis (SA) to develop a spectral mask that selectively targets specific spectral components.

-In Section \ref{sec:experiment}, we describe the hardware components and their calibration.
-Section \ref{sec:sensitivity_analysis} explains the composition of EMG signal processing steps and describes the SA and optimization methods.
-Finally, Section \ref{sec:koopman} delves into the details of the Koopman methodology used for predicting and estimating hand grip force from EMG signals.
+The ultimate goal is to develop a fully integrated module that accurately estimates and predicts exerted grip force from EMG signals using KOT, encompassing advanced signal processing and personalized calibration protocols.